Chapter 10 - Public Benefits

 19. [^] See 83 FR 51114, 51174 (PDF) (Oct.
 10, 2018) (proposed rule).
 See 84 FR 41292, 41379 (PDF) (Aug.
-14, 2019) (final rule) (“Likewise, under this rule, DHS would consider such benefits as part of long-term institutionalization at Government expense and did not intend to consider other benefits that may be used such as Social Security retirement benefits, SSDI, Medicare or veteran’s benefits.
+14, 2019) (final rule), as amended by 84 FR 52357 (PDF) (Oct.
+2, 2019) (final rule; correction) (“Likewise, under this rule, DHS would consider such benefits as part of long-term institutionalization at Government expense and did not intend to consider other benefits that may be used such as Social Security retirement benefits, SSDI, Medicare or veteran’s benefits.
 Social Security retirement benefits, SSDI, Medicare and veteran’s benefits are considered earned benefits in that individuals pay into the programs as part of their employment and must work for a certain period of time before being eligible.”).

 31. [^] Medicaid received by members of the U.S. armed forces and their spouses and children is also not considered.
 See Subsection 4, Benefits Received by Member of the U.S. Armed Forces and their Spouses and Children [8 USCIS-PM G.10(B)(4)].